 Rostered 7 days.

-4 - Gallery Explainers: Helping visitors further understand, interpret and enjoy our galleries and touring exhibitions, includes: The Melbourne Gallery the Science and Life and as well as some temporary exhibitions in the Touring Hall such as The Great Wall of China and Mummies, Ancient Egypt and the Afterlife.
+4 - Gallery Explainers: Helping visitors further understand, interpret and enjoy our galleries and touring exhibitions, includes: The Melbourne Gallery, the Science and Life Gallery as well as some temporary exhibitions in the Touring Hall such as The Great Wall of China and Mummies, Ancient Egypt and the Afterlife.
 At Scienceworks the role enhances the visitor experience through face to face exhibit interpretation and program assistance while ensuring an enjoyable environment.
 Gallery Explainers at Scienceworks assist visitors achieve a full understanding of many changing exhibitions throughout the year.

 Rostered 7 days.

 5 - Schools Entrance/School Hosting: Working alongside Customer Service Officers to assist school groups as they arrive and get started on their visit to the museum.
 Shifts are on Monday - Friday, term time only.
 One of the busiest of volunteering roles, school hosts work closely with Customer Service Officers to welcome students into the Museum so that teachers and students can confidently move around the Museum equipped with information to make their experience an enjoyable and smooth one.

 Back of House Roles

 1 – Administration: Assist with administration tasks in departments at Melbourne Museum such as Market Research, Public Relations, Marketing, Membership and Education.
 Administrative tasks for volunteers include word processing, data entry, cataloguing, photocopying, filing, helping with mail-outs and helping collate kit material.